 Student: When you put it this way, I must agree.

-Socrates: Would it therefore be fair to suggest that there are many important things to discuss in class that might not be on the test?
+Socrates: Would it therefore be fair to suggest there are many important things to discuss in class that might not be on the test?
 This conversation might count as one of those things.

 Student: I suppose you are right.